-Easy No-Knead Rosemary Christmas Focaccia
+Rosemary Christmas Tree Focaccia

-This Rosemary Christmas Foccacia bread is a work of art!
+This Rosemary Christmas Tree Foccacia bread is a work of art!
 Fresh sprigs of rosemary delicately arranged into a beautiful little Christmas tree adorned with cherry tomato ornaments make this no-knead homemade focaccia the perfect holiday centerpiece.

 We’re all right in the middle of preparations for Christmas.
 And while the “perfect” Christmas is often pictured as beautifully snow-covered, we can never count on that here in the South.
 Still, there are lots of ways to bring holiday cheer into our homes.

-A great way to get into the spirit of the season is by baking this festive focaccia bread decorated with a fresh rosemary Christmas tree with cherry tomato ornaments.
+A great way to get into the spirit of the season is by baking this festive focaccia decorated with fresh rosemary sprigs in a Christmas tree shape with cherry tomato ornaments.
+It’s a savory treat that your family and friends will thoroughly enjoy.

 - It makes a beautiful, festive (and delicious) centerpiece for holiday meals.